RobustCounterfactualX/RobustX/README.md

 * **Aaryan Purohit**
 * **Francesco Leofante** - f.leofante@imperial.ac.uk

+## How to contribute to RobustX?

+If you are interested in contributing to RobustX by implementing your CE generation method, you can follow this simple tutorial available [here](https://github.com/RobustCounterfactualX/RobustX/tree/main/examples/HowToContribute.ipynb).

 ## Citation

 If you find RobustX useful for your work, please cite our technical report: